-Classification, a widespread use case of machine learning algorithms, is a supervised learning task that involves identifying to which class (label) a given data instance belongs.
-A predictive model, typically a Neural Network, is trained with a dataset that contains several input instances and the corresponding ground truth class labels.
-Labeled data helps us "supervise" the NN in learning the correct input-output mapping.
+Classification, a widespread use case of machine learning algorithms, is a supervised learning task that involves identifying the class (label) to which a given data instance belongs.
+A predictive model, typically a Neural Network (NN), is trained with a dataset that contains several input instances and the corresponding ground truth class labels.
+Labeled data helps us ``supervise" the NN in learning the correct input-output mapping.

 Learning happens by iteratively minimizing a loss function, which is a distance metric between the predicted label and the ground truth label.
 In many classification tasks, the input-output mappings are intractable.
-ML techniques, such as Neural Networks, have proven to be more adept at extracting these mappings.
+ML techniques, such as neural networks, have proven to be more adept at extracting these mappings.

 There are typically three types of classification tasks.
 The first is Binary Classification, in which the input data falls into one of two classes.
 An example of this is email classification as spam or not spam.
 The second is multi-class classification, in which input data could belong to one of more than two classes.
 A routinely cited example is classifying handwritten digit images into one of ten numbers.
 The third is multi-label classification, in which input data can independently belong to more than one class.
 An example of this is the identification of multiple genres a movie belongs to, given a summary of its plot.